Search published articles

 Conclusions: The results of this study showed that the everolimus regimen and low dose of calcineurin inhibitor can be used de novo in transplant patients without increasing the risk of rejection in them and at the same time it may be able to reduce the incidence of viral infections after transplantation.

-Davoud Shamsi, Dr Mohsen Mohammadian, Dr Khalil Ali Mohamadzadeh, Dr Azadeh Ashrafi,
+Davoud Shamsi, Mohsen Mohammadian Saravi, Khalil Ali Mohamadzadeh, Azadeh Ashrafi,

 Volume 28, Issue 2 (4-2025)